0xby73/SK33Chat/README.md

 server.cpp holds the main server file <br>
 client.cpp holds the main client file <br> <br>

+# What is SK33Chat
+FOSS Chat application to circumvent the heavy telemetry from commpanies to provide a cleaner and safer resource of communication

 # Known Issues
 The Ban command currently can't find the user ( from what i've tested ) - will fix soon <br>